 Professor of Public Policy & Administration

 Dr. Osgood serves as the principal deputy to the Provost and represents her to the university community.
 As Senior Vice Provost, he advises the Provost on a wide range of matters of institutional importance, including operational and strategic planning.
 Dr. Osgood has primary responsibility for providing leadership in the areas of academic program and policy development, accreditation, assessment, faculty and staff development, program review, and serves as liaison with the Pennsylvania State System of Higher Education and the Middle States Commission of Higher Education.
-As Senior Vice Provost, he supports and provides leadership for the Office of Institutional Research, the Teaching Learning and Assessment Center, the University’s Libraries, and the division of Undergraduate Studies and Student Support Services.
+As Senior Vice Provost, he supports and provides leadership for the Office of Institutional Research, the Teaching Learning and Assessment Center, the University’s Libraries, and University College.
 Additionally, Dr. Osgood serves as Dean of the School of Interdisciplinary and Graduate Studies, which includes the Office of Graduate Studies, the Honors College, and key university-wide academic programs that are interdisciplinary in nature.